Felisong/about-me-github-practice/aboutme.md

 ## I am a creative girl, who has a love for computers.
 I also love my cats!

+I am 26 years old, and have always had a fascination for games, media, and art.
+I studied to be an animator for one year at VANARTS (Vancouver Institute of Media Arts).
+There I learned programs and was able to work in the animation industry for six years, before changing my focus to studying Web Development.
+In Web Development I hope to carry over my skills as a creative and finally link the logical part of me.
+I love problem solving and making things work efficiently, and can imagine myself really enjoying this profession.

+### extra content!

 My old family cat, Sethy.
 He has sadly since passed.

 ![Sethy](images/Sethy.png)